 ComplicationsBy Mayo Clinic staff

-For most people, symptoms of Henoch-Schonlein purpura improve in a few weeks, leaving no lasting problems.
+For most people, symptoms improve within a month, leaving no lasting problems.
 Recurrences are fairly common, however.
-Children who have severe symptoms appear more likely to have a recurrence, but repeat bouts are usually milder than the initial episode.

 - Kidney damage.
 The most serious complication of Henoch-Schonlein purpura is kidney damage.
 Occasionally the damage is severe enough that dialysis or a kidney transplant may be needed.